 Professor Richardson was a proficient academic, administrator and lawyer.
 He was born at Gosport, near Portsmouth, in England in 1919 and graduated from Trinity College, Oxford in 1940 with honours in politics, philosophy and economics.

 He served with the Royal Marine Commandos of the British Army in the Far East in the Second World War before joining the Sudan Political Service.
 In 1959 he was called to the bar and in the same year began work in northern Nigeria with the Institute of Administration where he remained until 1965.

 While Deputy Vice Chancellor of Ahmadu Bello University he survived several dangerous encounters with Nigerian Army Officers in the coup d’état of 1966–67 before working as a professor of administrative studies and acting Vice-Chancellor in Mauritius in 1968 and 1969.

 In 1969 he was appointed Foundation Principal of the Canberra College of Advanced Education.
 During his 16 years at the College he was closely involved in the management of universities in the South Pacific and Papua New Guinea and in the development of the International Institute of Administrative Services in Brussels.

-Each year the editors of the Australian Journal of Public Administration provide a short-list of nominations to a sub-committee of the IPAA National Council for assessment.
+Each year the editors of the Australian Journal of Public Administration provide a short-list of nominations to a sub-committee of the IPAA National Council for assessment against the following criteria:

 Winners of the Sam Richardson Award are announced by the IPAA National President at a dinner function preceding the IPAA National Conference.